PDAL/PDAL/doc/stages/filters.dbscan.rst

 min_points
-  The minimum cluster size ``min_points`` should be greater than or equal to the number of dimensions plus one.
+  The minimum cluster size ``min_points`` should be greater than or equal to the number of dimensions (e.g., X, Y, and Z) plus one.
 As a rule of thumb, two times the number of dimensions is often used.
 [Default: 6]

 eps
   The epsilon parameter can be estimated from a k-distance graph (for k =